nocejo/trev/README.md

 At the script prompt the user can also include the current into a set of marked tasks which is continuously shown.
 Tasks into this set are marked/unmarked by default as active/stopped, but the marking tag can be modified by the user as an option at the command line or pre-configured in the configuration file.

-Apart from specifying options, marks, filters in the command line call to the script, a mode name can be issued, as in `$ trev calls` --refering to one of the review modes defined in the configuration file-- provoking a pre-configured review, single or cascaded.
+Apart from specifying options, marks, filters in the command line call to the script, a mode name can be issued, as in `$ trev calls` --refering to one of the review modes defined in the configuration file-- provoking a pre-configured review, single or cascaded; see CONFIGURATION and FILES.

 Tasks lists come from system calls to taskwarrior, obeying then the user preferred settings for visibility, order, decoration...